KSheridan86/project-3-heart-of-darkness/README.md

 4. The user is asked if they would like to begin the story.
 5. Prompts are provided every time the user must make a decision.
 6. The user is given the opportunity to quit the story/game with each choice they make.
-7. After each act ends the user is asked if they would like to continue..

 -----
 ## UX